Search

-Large commercial disputes will have courts specially tailored to their needs: the Commercial Courts.
-The German legislator introduced them on April 1, 2025 with the Act to Strengthen the Legal System.
+Large commercial disputes are given courts specially tailored to their needs: the Commercial Courts.
+The German legislator introduced it with the Act to Strengthen the Location of Justice on April 1, 2025.
 The aim is to make Germany more attractive for international court proceedings and to offer companies an alternative to private arbitration proceedings.

 Companies can look forward to specialized courts with experience in conducting international proceedings and business-related expertise.
 With the exception of the Commercial Court Dresden, proceedings can be conducted in English for the first time.
 In addition, even complex proceedings will be conducted more quickly and efficiently as the Commercial Courts have modern technical equipment.